JuliaSmoothOptimizers/Krylov.jl/docs/src/gpu.md

 A_gpu = ROCMatrix(A_cpu)
 b_gpu = ROCVector(b_cpu)

-# Solve a dense hermitian system on an AMD GPU
+# Solve a dense Hermitian system on an AMD GPU
 x, stats = minres(A_gpu, b_gpu)
 ```